ESAOpenSR/opensr-model/README.md

 This repository contains the code of the paper [Trustworthy Super-Resolution of Multispectral Sentinel-2 Imagery with Latent Diffusion](https://ieeexplore.ieee.org/abstract/document/10887321).

 **PLEASE NOTE**:
-- This model is currently research-grade code, more user-friendly adaptations are planned for the future
+- This model is currently research-grade code, more user-friendly adaptations are planned for the future.
-- The 20m SR is only experimental and produces artifacts.
-An approach similar to [SEN2SR](https://github.com/ESAOpenSR/SEN2SR/tree/main) is in the works - stay tuned for that.
+- This repository will leave the experimental stage with v1.0.0.

 ## Citation
 If you use this model in your work, please cite